msssm/project_template/code/README.md

 ## Open questions for the implementation
 (1) We put the standard derivation simga to one in our program.
 Is this sensible?
 Is it the same as in the paper? \
+--> No, it is not!
+In the paper they use uniform distribution.
+If we have enough time we can do both and argue that a normal distribution is a sensible alternative opinion distribution where 0.5 is the main stream opinion and other opinions are spreaded around the main stream distribution.
+Sigma would be measure for "how far" the other opinions are spreaded from the main stream opinion. \
 (2) Is there any difference between the setting (p_a, kappa_a) and (p_b, kappa_b) if p_a x kappa_a = p_b x kappa_b? \
 --> I think there is no difference.
 So either we change the implementation or we have only two parameters more (p x kappa, infop) than the Laguna paper (mu, u) which is also fine for me. \
 (3) Do we leave infop as it is? \